April 19, 2021 UPDATE:

 REVIEW PROCESS AND NOTIFICATION

 A committee will review all applications, and will select those who will receive support.
-The three rounds of deadlines are not rolling.
+The deadlines are not rolling.
 The committee will review all applications following each deadline, and notify applicants on decisions within one month.
 You may not submit the same application for more than one round.
 If your first application is not accepted, you may apply for a later round with a different opportunity.

 Please note that we expect this to be a competitive process as we received over 300 applications last year and we were only able to provide funding to a small percentage of applicants.